Ajman Specialty General Hospital

-Ajman Specialty General Hospital is located in Ajman in the United Arab Emirates.
+Ajman Specialty General Hospital is private hospital located in Ajman in the United Arab Emirates.
 The hospital offers out-patient services and covers a wide range of specialties and it has more than 170 employees.

 History

 The Ajman Specialty General Hospital was the first hospital in Ajman established in May 2008 by decree of the ruler of Ajman, his highness Sheikh Humaid Bin Rashid Al-Nuaimi.